 Due date and Payment options: Each semester tuition and fees are due two weeks prior to the first class day.
-It is the student's responsibility to view their tuition, fees, and housing charges online through the Student Information System (SIS) account after they register and routinely throughout the semester.
+It is the student's responsibility to view their tuition, fees, and housing charges online through the Student Information System (SIS).
+Accounts should be monitored after a student registers and routinely throughout the semester.
 NHTI does not send paper bills.
-Students should monitor their account balance and status routinely via their SIS.